1.0 Overview

 2.0 Fortanix Data Security Manager GCP Cloud KMS Group Workflow

-3.1 Create a GCP Cloud Key Management Service Group
+3.1 Create a GCP CDC Group

 - In the Fortanix DSM Groups